Management of Symptomatic Animals

 - Clearly post the animal’s cage with the specifically diagnosed or suspected condition, and any precautionary measures (such as specific PPE or specific cleaning procedures) required.

-- Notify your Animal Centre Manager immediately in person or by phone, who will then notify the Regional Manager and the Department of Shelter Health and Wellness by e-mail (according to the Disease Reporting Protocol.
+- Notify your Animal Centre Manager immediately in person or by phone, who will then notify the Regional Manager and the Department of Shelter Health and Wellness by e-mail.
 For other facilities, ensure there is a designated reporting procedure to be followed.